Algebraic Number Starscapes: Geometry

 \begin{observation} The roots map $\RootMap\colon\Coefs\to\Roots$ is a homeomorphism from the space of complex homogeneous quadratics to the multi-sets of their roots in $\CP^1$. \end{observation}

 The polynomial $f=ax^2+bxy+cy^2$ is determined by its coefficients $a,b,c\in\CC$, so $\Coefs\cong\CC^3$.
 We denote the scaling class of a quadratic $f=ax^2+bxy+cy^2$ by $[f]$, with coefficients $[a:b:c]\in\PP\Coefs=\PP(\CC^3)=\CP^2$ in the complex projective plane.
 The roots map $\RootMap$ is just the quadratic formula; taking the polynomial with coefficients $[a:b:c]$ with $a\neq 0$ to its solutions $[\tfrac{-b}{2a}\pm\tfrac{\sqrt{b^2-4ac}}{2a}:1]$, or $[-b\pm\sqrt{b^2-4ac}:2a]$ after clearing denominators\footnote{ It is quick to check that as $r\to\infty$ the coefficients of the polynomial $(x-ry)(ax+by)$ converge projectively to $[0:a:b]$ and the roots to $\{[1:0],[-b:a]\}=\{\infty,-b/a\}$.
 Thus the quadratic formula extends continuously to linear equations interpreted as `quadratics with roots at infinity' as noted in Section \ref{sec:ProjGeo}.}.
 The space of roots comes with no natural ordering.
 Thus, $\Roots$ does not identify with the space of \emph{ordered pairs} $\CP^1\times\CP^1$ of points in the extended complex plane, but rather the set of \emph{unordered pairs in} $\CP^1$.
 This space is called the \emph{second symmetric power of} $\CP^1$, and we write $\Roots=\SP^2(\CP^1)$.
-An explicit construction of this space results from the quotient of $\CP^1\times\CP^1$ by the action of $\ZZ_2$ swapping coordinates.
+An explicit construction of this space results from the quotient of $\CP^1\times\CP^1$ by the action of $\ZZ/2\ZZ$ swapping coordinates.

 \begin{remark} It may be helpful to pause here to gain some intuition from the lowest-dimensional example of a nontrivial symmetric power.
-The second symmetric power of a circle $\SP^2(\SS^1)$ is the quotient of a torus $\SS^1\times\SS^1$ by the involution $(x,y)\mapsto(y,x)$ This fixes the diagonal $(x,x)$, and the quotient is a mobi\"us strip with these points as the boundary curve (Figure \ref{fig:Mob}). \end{remark}
+The second symmetric power of a circle $\SP^2(\SS^1)$ is the quotient of a torus $\SS^1\times\SS^1$ by the involution $(x,y)\mapsto(y,x)$ This fixes the diagonal $(x,x)$, and the quotient is a M\"{o}bius strip with these points as the boundary curve (Figure \ref{fig:Mob}).